daniel1124/AI-algorithms/README.md

 # Submit your code
 To submit your code to have it evaluated for a grade, use `python submit.py assignment_1`.
 You may submit as many times as you like.
 The last submission before the deadline will be used to determine your grade.

+To enter yourself into the playoffs against your classmates, run `python submit.py assignment_1 --enable-face-off`.
+Ensure that you have created the required `AI.txt` to enter the tournament.